Massachusetts Cephalohematoma Attorneys

 The condition known as cephalohematoma refers to a collection of blood in a newborn infant’s head, and is a health condition that can be quite dangerous.
 Cephalohematoma often appears as a bulge or bump on a baby’s skull and is generally the result of a tear or damage done to the periosteum, which is located near the skull.
 In many cases, cephalohematoma is caused during birth because of a doctor or nurse’s negligence.
 Even a minor injury during birth can lead to cephalohematoma, which can be a painful condition for a newborn baby.

 At Crowe & Mulvey, LLP, we specialize in medical malpractice and personal injury law.
 Our staff of accomplished legal and medical professionals have extensive knowledge of birth injury law here in Massachusetts and are ready to work on your behalf.
 We understand the difficulties you are facing and can help you seek justice and compensation.
-To speak directly with a Massachusetts cephalohematoma birth injury lawyer about the details of your case, call us today at (617) 426-4488.

 Why Do I Need a Lawyer?